 How is it different than CBD?

-CBG and CBD are similar in that they are both non-psychoactive and have anti-inflammatory properties.
+CBG and CBD are similar in that they are both non-psychoactive and have soothing properties.
 That being said, research on CBG is fairly limited because it naturally occurs in such small amounts.
 As the hemp industry has grown, there has been an increasing amount of research into CBG but it still doesn’t compare to that of CBD.
 Nevertheless, scientists have uncovered some of the rarer cannabinoids’ unique capabilities.

 What are the benefits?

-Like CBD, CBG interacts with the body’s endocannabinoid system to trigger a response.
+Like CBD, CBG works by interacting with the body’s endocannabinoid system to trigger a response.
 However, CBG directly binds to CB1 and CB2 receptors while CBD tends to work more peripherally.
 The endocannabinoid system is responsible for regulating processes like mood, digestion, and inflammatory response just to name a few.
 When talking about the benefits of CBG, it’s important to remember that research is still in its infancy, so we cannot be 100% sure of the cannabinoid’s effects.
 Despite this, initial research has sparked the interest of the hemp industry as well as medical professionals.
 Preliminary research suggests that CBG may have a number of potential applications, like:

 How can I incorporate CBG into my daily routine?